 Cross-curricular reading comprehension pilot – explicit teaching of ‘expert’ reading strategies (Y7/8 – English, Humanities, Science)

 Word of the Week

-Each Monday Period 1 students are introduced to the ‘Word of the Week’.
+Each week in form time KS3 students are introduced to the ‘Word of the Week’.
 This is word selected from a list of Tier 2 vocabulary – high frequency words that often occur in mature language situations such as adult conversations and literature.
 Words that are essential for students to be able to access the curriculum and exam questions effectively.
-Each Monday these words are introduced, their definitions explained and similar and different words explored.
+Each week these words are introduced, their definitions explained and similar and different words explored.
 This ‘word of week’ is also extended as part of a literacy from time once per week when students are given opportunities to use the word as part of discussion activities and record the word and its meaning into their planners.
 Throughout the week we encourage teachers to use the word with students as often as they can in lessons and reward students who use them in discussion or writing with achievement points.
 Word of the week aims to give all students the opportunity to gain a firm understanding the of the vocabulary they need to be successful in school and beyond.

 At SHS we recognise the importance of reading and comprehension skills in order to successfully access the Year 7 – 11 curriculums.
 With this in mind we currently offer the following interventions and initiatives to support reading and comprehension across school:

 ● Guided Reading for all Y7 - 9 forms – one form time per week is used to read a novel together with linked discussion around vocabulary and comprehension of people, places and situations.
 The project aims to develop student’s understanding of the wider world, foster positive attitudes to reading and increase confidence in comprehension, vocabulary and reading fluency.